 For this reason, we are hoping to recruit a significant number of new volunteers who will receive full support and training to become an Adviser (Digital Channels).
 Once qualified our Advisers will focus solely on helping clients who contact us through these digital channels, to explore the issues they need help with and find information they need to solve their problems.

 No prior experience is necessary in these areas, as you will receive full training.
-Please be aware that the Adviser (Digital Channels) role does not include face-to-face work with clients.

 Purpose of role: